Skip to main content

 Warm-weather vegetable crops that thrive in zone 9b include beans, sweet potatoes, squashes, eggplants, peppers, and okras.
 (Many of these are, technically speaking, fruits.)
 Other vegetables are more tender.
 Zone 9b cool season crops that do best in autumn and winter include beets, broccoli, kale, and spinach.
 For garnish, try growing heat-resistant herbs, such as basil, rosemary, and thyme.

 Occasionally, you might have tender, cold-tolerant plants that need to be treated as annuals in zone 9b.
 That said, limits are far and few with the region’s ample sunlight and warm soil, which both contribute to a long growing season.
-No matter if you want to devote your space to flowers, ornamental foliage, fruits and vegetables, or some combination of all those options, you can tend a lovely zone 9b garden with some planning.
+No matter if you want to devote your space to flowers, ornamental foliage, trees, fruits and vegetables, or some combination of all those options, you can tend a lovely zone 9b garden with some planning.

 Stacey Nguyen